mrdandelion6/Learn-to-Code/topics/operating-systems/notes.md

 ```

-we will implement pseduo assembly for the above code.
+we will implement pseudo assembly for the above code.

 the first thing we do is save the caller's registers to the stack. such as:
 - eax